Shankar–Jaikishan: Jaikishan's death, downturn and further works (1970–1986)

 In 1970, they composed for notable films, including Mera Naam Joker, Dharti, Pagla Kahin Ka, Tum Haseen Main Jawaan and Pehchan.
 However, with the exception of latter two, none of them did well commercially, but their soundtracks received acclaim and for Pehchan and Mera Naam Joker, Shankar-Jaikishan received their seventh and eighth Filmfare Award for Best Music Director, respectively.
 In 1971, they delivered music for Ramesh Sippy's romantic drama Andaz, which had Shammi Kapoor, Hema Malini, Rajesh Khanna and Simi Garewal in the lead roles.
 Upon release, Andaz emerged a superhit with its song, "Zindagi Ek Safar Hai Suhana", a solo by Kishore Kumar topping the year-end annual list of Binaca Geetmala.
 Andaz also proved to be one of the last films Shankar-Jaikishan worked on as Jaikishan died on 12 September 1971 due to Liver Cirrhosis.
 For the film, they won their second and last BFJA Best Music Director Award (Hindi).
 Their other memorable work that year was in Kal Aaj Aur Kal, which marked their final collaboration with R. K. Films.
 Two songs from the film "Aap Yahan Aaye Kisliye", "Tik Tik Tik Tik Chalti Jaye Ghadi" remain popular till date.

 After Jaikishan's untimely demise, Shankar continued to compose under the name Shankar-Jaikishan and after few failures eventually saw musical blockbusters in Manoj Kumar starrers Be-Imaan (1972) and Sanyasi (1975), soundtracks of both of which were among the best-selling Hindi film albums of the 1970s with highly popular songs, "Jai Bolo Be-Imaan Ki" and "Patla Patla Reshmi Roomal" (Be-Imaan), "Chal Sanyasi Mandir Mein" and "Yeh Hai Geeta Ka Gyan" (Sanyasi).
 Also for Be-Imaan, Shankar-Jaikishan received their final Filmfare Award for Best Music Director.
-However, this success was short-lived as rest of the films they delivered music for in the latter-half of the 1970s and 1980s, such as Dhoop Chhaon (1977), Duniyadari (1977), Atmaram (1979), Garam Khoon (1980) and Papi Pet Ka Sawal Hai (1984), all sank without a trace.
-The last film Shankar worked on was the 1986 mythological drama film Krishna-Krishna, which didn't performed well critically or commercially.
+However, this success was short-lived as rest of the films they delivered music for in the latter-half of the 1970s and 1980s, such as Dhoop Chhaon (1977), Duniyadari (1977), Atmaram (1979), Garam Khoon (1980) and Papi Pet Ka Sawal Hai (1984), with the exception of Chorni (1982), sank without a trace.
+The last film Shankar worked on was the 1986 mythological drama film Krishna-Krishna, which did not performed well critically or commercially.